katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 * Katalon Studio version 7.8 onwards.

 > Notes:
-> * Available for Chrome, Microsoft Edge (Chromium-based), and [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
+> * This feature is available for Chrome, Microsoft Edge (Chromium-based), and [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome).
-> * Support Test Suite and Test Suite Collection execution.
+> * This feature supports Test Suite and Test Suite Collection execution.

 The below section guides you on configuring your Browser-based Video Recorder in project settings and viewing videos.